6 Fun Activities to Try at Blythe Island Regional Park: Expert’s Guide 2025

 Blythe Island Park is a big park where you can play games, have picnics, let your kids play, swim, fish in the lake, and get on boats to go on the river.
 It’s 1,100 acres big.
 Join us as we explore this beautiful park, sharing insider tips and everything you need to plan your perfect visit.

-Adventures Await: Activities at Blythe Island
+6 Fun Activities to Try at Blythe Island Park

 Kayaking & Paddleboarding